bterwijn/memory_graph/README.md

 ### Mutable Type ###
 With mutable types the result is different.
 In the code below variable `a` and `b` both reference the same `list` value [4, 3, 2].
 A `list` is a mutable type and therefore when we change variable `a` its value **can** be mutated in place and thus `a` and `b` both reference the same new value afterwards.
 Thus changing `a` also changes `b` and vice versa.
-Sometimes we want this but other times we don't and then we will have to make a copy so that `b` is independent from `a`.
+Sometimes we want this but other times we don't and then we will have to make a copy so that `a` and `b` are independent.

 ```python
 import memory_graph as mg